hapax/hapax.github.io/assets/form.md

 that, like the magic bag of Mary Poppins, a particle is much deeper than it first appears.

+The Large Hadron Collider does not produce evidence for tiny, structureless blobs at a rate of petabytes per second.

 #### References and acknowledgments

 I'd like to thank Leon Di Stefano for introducing me to Aristotelian